 You are a worker

-Do you want to work in Wallonia?
+Do you want to come and work in Wallonia?
+It is possible under certain conditions.

 -